de-Medeiros-insect-lab/larval_diptera_tree/README.md

 With that information and manually rooted trees obtained from the primary sources, we were able to generate constraints.
 All steps are described in the  jupyter notebook: scripts/create_constraint.ipynb

+# Step 8 - preliminary ML inferences and dataset refinement

-# Step 8 - Maximum likelihood tree
+## Step 8.1 - Maximum likelihood tree
 We copied the concatenated alignment, phylogenetic constraints and made an IQTREE partition file in the folder analyses/IQTREE.
 It also constains the bash script that calls IQTREE with all options.

-# Step 9 - unconstrained maximum likelihood tree
+## Step 8.2 - unconstrained maximum likelihood tree
-We got an error of negative branch length when running Step 8.
-Therefore, we ran an unconstrained ML tree to find taxa that may be mislabelled/misplaced (such as NUMT copies).
+We initially tried running IQTREE (folder analyses/preliminary_analyses/iqtree), but got an error of negative branch length when running Step 8.
+Therefore, we ran an unconstrained ML tree to find taxa that may be mislabelled/misplaced (such as NUMT copies) (folder analyses/preliminary_analyses/iqtree_unconstrained).

-We manually noted samples that seemed misplaced based on superfamily clusters.
-From these, we decided to exclude samples that (1) had sequence information from only 1 gene AND (2) had bootstrap values >50.
-These samples were excluded from the constraint tree and concatenated sequence files.
+Based on the results, we manually noted samples that seemed misplaced based on superfamily clusters.
+From these, we decided to exclude samples that (1) had sequence information from only 1 gene AND (2) had bootstrap values <50.
+These samples were excluded from the constraint tree and concatenated sequence files:

-# Step 10 - rerun maximum likelihood tree
-[Bruno to add details on tree generation]
+Tricyphona_700863
+Lauterborniella_288850
+Sylvicola_52753
+Notiphila_1118049
+Cistudinomyia_2173397
+Aulacigaster_716608
+Chonocephalus_92528
+Pachylophus_1990794
+Hemerodromia_626769
+Mydaea_559689
+Cobboldia_2583773
+Onesiomima_2173510
+Ochthera_1744809
+Nothomicrodon_185774
+Neoalticomerus_716622

+The ML alignment and analysis done with this dataset is in analyses/preliminary_analyses/iqtree_constrained

+## Step 8.3
 Manually noted additional samples that seemed misplaced based on family clusters.
 From these, excluded samples that (1) had sequence information from only 1 or 2 genes AND (2) for whom monophyly is unclear in the literature.
 All Oestridae and Psychodidae were retained.
 Olbiogaster_560768 was removed.

-# Step 11 -
+# Step 11 - Reassemble dataset
+After cleaning out the dataset, we started from the alignment step again, this time adding sequences for Miltogramma (manually downloaded).

+Alignments are in folder alignment_filtered